 The Knight lab is a fast-paced, extremely collaborative research environment that requires highly talented people who can work both independently and as part of multidisciplinary teams.
 Typically, successful members of the lab work on multiple projects, where each project requires collaboration among people with different skills within and outside the lab.
 We are primarily focused on developing the next generation of large scale microbiome technologies (laboratory and computational), with applications in systems ranging from the environment to industrial applications to human disease.
 We recommend applying for positions early: this allows for improved planning for projects to help you get started quickly, and to explore funding opportunities if necessary.
 The following guidelines are based on our observations over a decade of individuals who have been highly successful in our environment.

-Send request to: Antonio Gonzalez (email@example.com) and cc Sarah Adams (firstname.lastname@example.org).
+Please send requests to Antonio Gonzalez (firstname.lastname@example.org) and cc Yna Villanueva (email@example.com).

 - Prospective Graduate Students

 - Visiting Scholars